4 DAYS FROM $1,149

 Your Egyptian adventure begins with an overnight flight to Cairo.

-Arrive in Cairo and fly to Aswan to board your deluxe Nile cruise ship
+Arrive in Aswan and board your deluxe Nile cruise ship

-On arrival in the Egyptian capital, you’ll by met by a Vantage representative who will assist you with customs and help you board your short connecting flight to Aswan.
-In Aswan, you’ll be transferred by air-conditioned motorcoach to the Nile waterfront, where the brand-new Vantage-owned ship m/s Nebu invites you to climb aboard for your deluxe Nile cruise.
+On arrival in the Egyptian capital, you’ll by met by a Vantage representative who will assist you with customs.
+You’ll be transferred by air-conditioned motorcoach to the Nile waterfront, where the brand-new Vantage-owned ship m/s Nebu invites you to climb aboard for your deluxe Nile cruise.
 After a safety briefing, you’ll enjoy dinner on board ship and settle in to your spacious and stylish suites.

 Discover Aswan’s treasures: the Aswan High Dam, the Temple of Philae, and the Granite Quarries